mbg@portfolio:~/research-library · case study 04 · read 9 min

 02 Approach 3 principles

-Treat research as a platform problem, not a library problem.
+Treat research as a platform.

 My technical background (a decade of cloud, virtualization, and distributed systems work before I ever managed a designer) shaped the first instinct.
 This wasn't a cataloging exercise.
 It was a software product with users, data, ingestion, retrieval, and a long roadmap.